aws-samples/amazon-efs-developer-zone/application-integration/container/eks/kubeflow/README.md

 $ while ! kustomize build example | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done

 ```

-After installation, it will take some time for all `Pods` to become ready.
-Make sure all `Pods` are ready before trying to connect, otherwise you might get unexpected errors.
-To check that all Kubeflow-related `Pods` are **ready**, use the following commands(just make sure the STATUS for each Pod is in Running state before moving ahead):
+After the installation, it will take some time for all Pods to become ready.
+Make sure all `Pods` are ready before we try to connect, otherwise we might get unexpected errors.
+To check that all kubeflow related `Pods` are ready, we can use the following commands(just make sure the **STATUS** for each Pod is in **Running** state before moving ahead):

 ```bash